Craitbla/s21_SQL/README.md

-# Day 06 — SQL Bootcamp
+# Day 07 — SQL Bootcamp

-## _Let's improve customer experience_
+## _Aggregated data is more informative, isn't it?_

-Resume: Today you will see how to add a new business feature into our data model.
+Resume: Today you will see how to use specific OLAP constructions to get a "Value" from data.

 💡 [Tap here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) **to leave your feedback on the project**.
 It's anonymous and will help our team make your educational experience better.
 We recommend completing the survey immediately after the project.